-As said, an email account will stop working when it reaches its disk space quota.
+As said, an email account stops working when it reaches its disk space quota.
 You will no longer be able to send emails, and incoming emails will get stuck in the mail queue.
 The mail server will try to deliver these emails at specific intervals for four days.
-If the email hasn’t been delivered within that time it will bounce (i.e. the delivery attempts are cancelled and the sender will get a bounce email).
+If the email hasn’t been delivered within that time it will bounce (i.e. the delivery attempts are cancelled and the sender gets a bounce email).
 This means that you do have some time to deal with an email account that has reached its quota.
 And of course, we are happy to help with such issues.

 Plus addressing is a feature that can be used to organise your emails and/or to prevent companies from storing your real email address.
 How this works is best illustrated with an example.

 Let’s imagine that your email address is email@example.com.
 Like all email addresses, it is made up of two parts: the username (info) and the domain (example.net).
-Plus addressing lets you use variations of the username.
+Plus addressing lets you use variations on the username.
 To do so, you add a plus sign followed by a word after the username.

-For instance, if you need to use your email address to register with Evil Corp and you are worried that the company may use your email address for “marketing purposes” then you can use an email address such as firstname.lastname@example.org.
+For instance, if you need to use your email address to register with Evil Corp and you are worried that the company will use your email address for “marketing purposes” then you can use an email address such as firstname.lastname@example.org.
 You can also use a more generic address such as email@example.com.

 If you choose to not automatically create folders then emails sent to plus addresses are delivered to your inbox instead.
-In other words, the option lets you decide how you prefer to organise emails sent to plus addresses.
+In other words, the option lets you decide how to organise emails sent to plus addresses.

-You can also choose whether or not you want cPanel to send a welcome email to the new email address.
+You can also choose whether or not you want cPanel to send a welcome email to your new email address.
 The default option is to do so, and we recommend keeping that settings.
 The welcome email includes the settings you need to set up the email account in email clients, such as the incoming and outgoing server names.
 However, if you don’t have the welcome email, you can find the settings at any time via the Manage menu (the option is called Connect devices).